heymichellemac/heymichellemac-hugo/content/blog/2022/03/dark-souls-failure.md

 Of course, learning from others is how we get better and I'm not saying to disregard everyone who gives you advice.
 Just remember you could be pointed in the wrong direction or tricked into jumping off a roof!

----

 ## My Key Takeaways

-This was a fun article to write so I hope you enjoyed it.
-Here are my main takeaways:

 - Take the time to learn from the failure of others.
 Learn where they went wrong and avoid making the same mistakes.
 - Make sure you reflect often on your own failure.
 Ask yourself: what went wrong, what could I do better next time?
 This is how you improve.
 - Failure is normal.
 Not to say you'll fail all the time but when you do fail, you'll realize it isn't the end of the world.
 - Consider the advice you accept from others.
 Be sure to try things out for yourself and don't be afraid to fail.

-Is there anything you would add?

-If you enjoyed this article, please consider sharing it with someone else who might find it useful 🤗